Back

 Inscriptions

-In the lower right corner there is the author’s signature Pinelli f [fecit], and date – 1816.
-In the center of the engraving under the image there is the work’s title Uomo, e Donna del Paese di Cappadocia, Provincia dell’Aquila, Abruzzo Ultra.
-There is a number "42" in the upper right corner above the plate.
+In the lower right corner, there is the author's signature Pinelli f [fecit], and date – 1816.
+In the centre of the engraving, under the image, is the work's title Uomo, e Donna del Paese di Cappadocia, Provincia dell'Aquila, Abruzzo Ultra.
+The number "42" is in the upper right corner above the plate.